lancearmstronger/AttestationServer/README.md

 * Request method: POST
 * Request headers:

-The `Authorization` header needs to be set to `Auditor <token>` where `<token>` is a JSON object with the `userId`.
-For an unpaired attestation, it also needs to have the `subscribeKey`.
-The `subscribeKey` should not be sent for a paired attestation to allow for key rotation.
+The `Authorization` header needs to be set to `Auditor <userId> <subscribeKey>` for an unpaired attestation.
+That will also work for a paired attestation if the subscribeKey matches, but it should be set to `Auditor <userId>` to allow for subscribeKey rotation.

 * Request body: